 Cecilia Mattevi is a Royal Society University Research Fellow in the Department of Materials at Imperial College London since October 1, 2012.
-Her research interests centre on science and engineering of novel 2D atomically thin semiconducting materials to enable applications in optoelectronics and energy storage.
-Mattevi’s research group focuses on the synthesis of these materials and tailoring thier properties, and on the fabrication of devices based on planar structures and on highly porous 3D hierarchical structures where a diverse range of assembly methods is employed.
+Her research interests centre on science and engineering of novel 2D atomically thin materials to enable applications in energy conversion and energy storage.
+Mattevi’s research group focuses on the synthesis of 2D materials with tailored properties, and their three-dimensional structuring in the form of miniaturized devices.

 Mattevi group: http://www.imperial.ac.uk/two-dimensional-materials

 PhD studentships on 3D Printing of miniaturized devices from 2D material inks available!

 Cecilia has been recentely awarded an ERC-Consolidator Grant 2018 3DAddChip